arinal/Z2IO/README.md

 If async boundary is hit, it's blocked until the async handler is finished.
 Since `IO.never` is also incorporated, this will block the main thread forever.

 Other important concepts are semantic blocking and yielding.
-The `IO.sleep` below won't block the current thread since it internally uses `ScheduledExecutorService` and schedules the continuation.
+The `IO.sleep` below won't block the current thread since it internally uses `ScheduledExecutorService` to schedules the continuation.
-`IO.sleep` takes `ScheduledExecutorService` as an implicit parameter but rather than instantiating it yourself, using `IOApp` as an entry point is a clean way of providing all of the needed explicit values and also shutting down everything after the `run` method has finished.

 ```scala
 object Main extends IOApp {